COVID-19 Response Center

 A Nurse’s New Reality: Recycling Masks, Wiggling Out of Gowns, Calming Fears

 Frequently Asked Questions

-If you have a confirmed exposure at work while on assignment with Aya and are quarantined, you will still be paid.
+If you have a confirmed exposure at work while on assignment with Aya and are quarantined, you will still be paid your hourly pay and full stipends up to two weeks.
 Your Travel Experience Specialist will work with you to ensure you have everything you need, including your pay, while quarantined.